November 8 & 9, 2019

-The 2017 BC Seed Gathering was a big success!
-Not only was there a big turn out of seed growers and community seed organizers, the event featured the unveiling of KPU’s new seed lab and introduced the Garden City Lands where variety trials for seed will take place.
-This new institutional support is just one example of the momentum building around seed production in BC.
-The enthusiasm and energy of speakers and participants alike is a testament to the increasing commitment from organic vegetable producers to building a strong local seed sector!
+The 2019 BC Seed Gathering was an overwhelming success!
+Not only was there a great turnout of seed growers, researchers, students, advocates and community seed organizers, but also incredible connections and conversations.
+The enthusiasm and energy of speakers and participants alike is a testament to the increasing commitment from across the BC seedscape to building a strong local seed sector!

 Thank you to our presenters for generously making your presentations available!